Juliafines/greencycle/README.md

 Greencycle will present users with weekly statistics of their carbon footprint in a barchart (comparing their results to average US and world ones).

-Greencycle Alexa skill will provide the following
+Greencycle Alexa skill will do the following:

 "Alexa, open Greencycle."
 "Your current footprint is: _NUMBER_.
 That's a significant improvement from last week.
 Doing great!"